 Now so many oil and gas companies have restructured that even with lower O&G demand there are perhaps fewer O&G filing than one would imagine.

 On the flip side, while many retail companies have notably restructured over the past four to five years, the events of 2020 accelerated that trend and companies within the "consumer discretionary" industry - which is largely composed of retail - was by far the biggest category of filers.

-One oddity of the past year - among the many that exist - is that while Chapter 11 filings are up and some restructuring investment banks have needed to turn down mandates, debt capital markets have astoundingly strong.
+One oddity of 2020 and early-2021 - among the many that existed - was that while Chapter 11 filings were up and some restructuring investment banks needed to turn down mandates, debt capital markets were astoundingly strong.

 One thing you should always keep an eye on are the indices for BBB (lowest investment grade rating), BB (highest speculative grade rating), and CCC (lowest meaningful speculative grade rating) rated debt and general trends in volume and spread.

-Beyond the fact that these spreads have come in to roughly where they were in the beginning of 2020 - which is nearly their all-time-lows - there are a few other things to note about what has happened within these rating categories.
+Beyond the fact that these spreads came in to roughly where they were in the beginning of 2020 by the end of 2020 - which was nearly their all-time-lows - there are a few other things to note about what has happened during this period:

 - BBB contains the largest amount of investment grade debt

 - BB contains the largest amount of speculative grade debt

 - YoY issuers of CCC debt increased by ~100%, and the notional value of that debt rose by ~40%

 Practically speaking, for the world of restructuring, this hot debt market allowed for many creative restructurings to take place that involve new money issuance as well (due to the strong demand from credit funds to place money somewhere that they can get decent yield).